 Using these steps, I bought 5 houses within 30 days which you can repeat again and again to make 6 figures in your first year.
 Once I started making Multiple Choice Offers like this, I became a much more successful investor and you can too.

-To become an expert at this strategy, consider mentoring with us by starting with a 30 Minute One-on-One Introductory Session for the special low price of $38.95.
+To become an expert at this strategy, consider mentoring with us by starting with our 30 Day One-on-One Mentoring Program for the Special Low Price of $985.

 to Make Up to 6 Figures Wholesaling Real Estate